-- 1. Composition/Communication (For Freshmen, English 101)

-- 2. Humanities

-- 3. Arts
+- Composition/Communication Humanities Arts

-- 4. Social/Behavioral Sciences
+- Social/Behavioral Sciences

-- 5. Laboratory Science
+- Laboratory Science

-- 6. Science Elective
+- Science Elective

-- 7. Foreign Language
+- Foreign Language

-Requirement waived if the student attained a score of 85 or higher on a third year Regents examination in a foreign language or the student graduated from a high school in which the primary language of instruction was other than English.
+Requirement waived if the student attained a score of 85 or higher on a third year Regents examination in a foreign language.
+Consult with an advisor for other means of satisfying this requirement.

-8. American History
+American History